 How Rising Costs Are Affecting Small Businesses in 2026 (And What to Do)

 If it feels like everything costs more this year, you're not imagining it.
 Between persistent inflation, new tariffs on imported goods, and rising wages, small business owners are getting squeezed from every direction.
-A 2026 NFIB survey found that 42% of small business owners cited rising costs as their single biggest challenge — more than hiring, regulation, or weak demand.
+NFIB surveys consistently show that rising costs are among the top concerns for small business owners, outranking hiring difficulties, regulation, and weak demand.

 The Reality: It's Not Just Inflation

 Inflation has moderated from its 2022–2023 peaks, but prices haven't come back down.
 They never do.
-That 20%+ cumulative increase in costs over the past four years is permanent.
+Bureau of Labor Statistics CPI data shows a roughly 20%+ cumulative increase in costs over the past four years, and those higher prices are permanent.

 On top of that, new and expanded tariffs in 2025 and 2026 have driven up the cost of imported materials, components, and finished goods.
 If your supply chain touches anything manufactured overseas – and most do – you're feeling it.

 The combination of sticky inflation and trade policy shifts means rising costs aren't a temporary squeeze.
-They're the new operating environment.
+They're the new normal.

 Strategy 1: Raise Your Prices (Seriously)